maxlou188/MovieReviewClassifier/README.md

 Naive Bayes Classifier
 ## F-score

-Calculates F1, an F-score that measures the accuracy and the recall of the classifier for a given class.
+Calculates F1, an F-score that measures the precision and the recall of the classifier for a given class.